wd5gnr/1802UNO/monitor-readme.txt

-Experimental support for an Arduino-hosted monitor.
-Still a few kinks.

 Enter Monitor mode with the \ key while in front panel mode.
 You do NOT have to switch the keyboard using the | character.
 Note the keyboard and display will be dead while the monitor is active.

 Here's the basic help: